chronicle-app/chronicle-spotify/README.md

 ### 2. Create a Spotify App
 To get access to the Spotify API, you must first create an app.
 Press the "Create an app" button in the [Developer Dashboard](https://developer.spotify.com/dashboard/applications).

-After your app has been created, grab the client_id and client_secret credentials and save them to chronicle-etl secrets:
+In the app's setting, in the `Redirect URIs` field, add `http://localhost:4567/auth/spotify/callback`.
+After your app has been saved, grab the `client_id` and `client_secret` credentials and save them to chronicle-etl secrets:

 ```sh
 $ chronicle-etl secrets:set spotify client_id